2007 Chittagong mudslides: Extent of the disaster

-One third of Chittagong, a city of five million residents, came under water due to heavy rainfall and tidal water.
-The flash floods in the hills caused mud slides and rubble to bury shanties at the foot of the hills near Chittagong Cantonment.
+One third of Chittagong, a city of five million residents, came under water due to heavy rainfall and tidal water in early June 2007.
+The flash floods in the hills caused mudslides and rubble to bury shanties at the foot of the hills near Chittagong Cantonment.
 Many residents took refuge in local mosques after losing their homes in the disaster.
 The death toll was reported to be at least 128, including at least 59 children, with more than 150 injured.
-This is expected to rise further as the rescue efforts got underway and additional reports were received.
+This was expected to rise further as the rescue efforts got underway and additional reports were received.
 The government asked the local authorities to evacuate 8,000 people from Lebubagan, the worst hit area.
-The country-wide death toll from the floods and landslides neared 130 on 12 June, according to Reuters.
+The country-wide death toll from the floods and landslides neared 130 on 15 June, according to Reuters.
 Most of the deaths were a result of the landslides or from buildings collapsing in the rain.

 Communication infrastructure was badly affected with telephone links with the rest of the country and within the city inoperable.
 Kalurghat Radio Station had to be shut down as its offices were submerged in six feet of water.
 Flights to the city's Shah Amanat International Airport, were suspended and the Chittagong Port, serving 90% of the country's foreign trade, was closed.

 Disaster management

-Bangladesh President Iajuddin Ahmed and his Chief Advisor Fakhruddin Ahmed have been in touch with the local administration to keep abreast of ongoing developments and the government has approved Tk 9 lakh to assist the victims.
-This is the first natural disaster to befall the country since the caretaker government was put in place in January 2007.
+Bangladesh President Iajuddin Ahmed and his Chief Advisor Fakhruddin Ahmed remained in touch with the local administration to keep abreast of ongoing developments and the government approved Tk 9 lakh to assist the victims.
+This was the first natural disaster to befall the country since the caretaker government was put in place in January 2007.